jecombe/NFTGuessr/README.md

 ### 7.3 isLocationAlreadyUsed

 Internal function to check if the location is already used.

+- Return true if location doesn't exist on smart contract
+- Use `TFHE.optReq` to require if `TFHE.ne` value compare between location send by creator and smart contract

 ```solidity
 function isLocationAlreadyUsed(Location memory newLocation) internal view {